localtracker/pyrobe/README.md

 You have to specify a monitor interface everytime the script runs (ex: mon0).

 --------------------------------------
+Usage
+--------------------------------------
 Probe Investigator // dev:localtracker
---------------------------------------

 Enter the Name of the interface to sniff: mon0

 1 ff:bb:ff:98:ff:b3 <--Probing--> Wifi-xx